 Our sermons may be unlike what you grew up with, since we don’t try to tell anyone exactly what to think or do.
 They strive to offer personal and thought-provoking ideas on a topic so that you can determine your own beliefs about it.
 Most Sundays, the sermons is offered by our Minister, Rev. Karen G. Johnston.
 You can check out past sermons by checking out our YouTube channel.

 When Rev. Karen is not in the pulpit, we have guests or congregants who lead the Sunday service.
 This is true particularly in July and the first half of August each year.

 Can my children attend?

 Of course – you and your children are very welcome to attend our Sunday morning services.
-Our minister, Rev. Karen, tells wonderful stories, usually at the beginning of our online Sunday service, that would be of particular interest to children.
+Our minister, Rev. Karen, tells wonderful stories, usually at the beginning of our Sunday service, that would be of particular interest to children.
 For some children, the whole service of interest; and for some, not so much.

 Will I be welcome?

 We welcome all who bring an open mind and friendly intentions, knowing that you are here to get to know whether this might be a place and a people for you.

 Are you hurting, full of sorrow, despairing?
 Then you are welcome!
 Are you excited, searching, looking to lend your energies to others’ energies?
 Then you are welcome!
 Are you searching for community, to be affirmed for whole of who you are?
 Then you are welcome!
 Do you want to be a part of something larger than yourself that believes a better world is possible?
 Then you are welcome!
 Are you confused, not sure, wondering, ambivalent?
 Then you are welcome!
 Are you worried about climate collapse, or divisions in our nation, or growing hatred and want to be in the company of others who are committed to compassion and justice?
 Then you are welcome!
 Do you already know what you believe about god (or not-god) and have respect for other perspectives?
 Then you are welcome!